Google Cloud Hosting Reviews & Pricing Examples for Compute Engine, Cloud Storage, Cloud SQL, BigQuery and More

 Bottom Line

-When you compare Google Cloud platform to all of its competitors, it ranks right about the same with Microsoft Azure.
-If the virtual machine of my choice were based on the Linux kernel, I would certainly choose the Google Cloud platform for its compatibility.
+When you compare Google Cloud platform to all of its competitors, it ranks right about the same with Microsoft Azure and Amazon AWS.
+If the virtual machine of my choice were based on the Linux kernel, I would certainly choose the Google Cloud Platform for its compatibility.
 Likewise, I would choose the Microsoft Azure platform if Windows was my VM of choice.
-Both are excellent services, and rated side-by-side, Google Cloud platform outranks Microsoft Azure.
+Both are excellent services and rated side-by-side, Google Cloud platform outranks Microsoft Azure.

 Google Cloud Reviews